Wind-River/vxworks7-client-for-bluemix/README.md

 9. Click File->Save to save the components configuration
 10. Click File > New > Project > VxWorks 7 > VxWorks ROMFS File System Project, name the project romfs and set the Superproject to your VIP project.
 11. Click Add external and add the files you want to store in romfs to the ROMFS project.
-12. Right-click the vip_itl_quark_1 in the project explorer and then click "Build Project" to build the VIPi.
+12. Right-click the vip_itl_quark_1 in the project explorer and then click "Build Project" to build the VIP.

     Note: If you don't want to store cert file or other files in romfs, you can skip step 10 and 11.